truenas/middleware/docs/userguide/freenas_storage.rst

 To create an encrypted volume, check the "Encryption" box shown in Figure 8.1a.
 A pop-up message will remind you that **it is extremely important** to set a passphrase on the key, make a backup of the key, and create a recovery key.
-Refer to :ref:`Managing Encrypted Volumes` for instructions on how to perform these tasks.
+Refer to :ref:`Managing Encrypted Volumes` for instructions on how to perform those tasks.

 .. _Manual Setup: